 Central Lake Tax Collection Contract: The Motion by Schultz to accept the Central Lake Public Schools agreement for collection of 2018 summer school property taxes was seconded and passed 5-0.

-A. Public Survey: A copy of the 2017 survey was dispersed to the Board for their review.
+A. Master Plan Public Survey: A copy of the 2017 Master Plan survey was dispersed to the Board for their review.

 B. Driveway Report: Report from Otwell Mawby Consulting Engineers was distributed to the Board for their review.
 Petersen feels this report substantiates the bid received from Heeres Excavating.
 No formal action taken at this time.